7 COSTLIEST MISTAKES PEOPLE MAKE WHEN GETTING ‘BRACES’ & HOW TO MAXIMIZE YOUR INVESTMENT!

 3. Thinking braces are only for straightening teeth

-- If done correctly, besides straightening teeth, orthodontics can dramatically improve facial features including the chin, jaw lines, nose, facial proﬁle and lip fullness.
+- If done correctly, besides straightening teeth, orthodontics & early orthodontic care can dramatically improve facial features including the chin, jaw lines, nose, facial proﬁle and lip fullness.
 Your orthodontist can affect how you or your child end up looking for the rest of your life.
 In addition to aesthetics, orthodontics can ﬁx a bad bite and alleviate pain and discomfort from TMJ.
 Orthodontics can also improve airway and reduce sleep apnea.

 4. Getting ‘traditional’ braces